U.S. Retail Sales Report, Current Statistics, and Recent Trends

 The U.S. retail sales report is a monthly measurement of the U.S. retail industry.
 The U.S. Census Bureau publishes it.
 The Bureau surveys 4,900 firms each month to collect retail sales data.
 The report shows the total sales for the prior month.
 It also displays the percent change for that month.
 It reports on the percent change in year-over-year sales for the last 12 months.

-Year-over-year retail sales were up 4.0 percent.
-Most of the\is annual increase came from gas stations, up 7.9 percent, and online retailers, up 10.1 percent.
-In February, online contributed 11.2 percent of total retail sales.
+In April, online contributed 11.2 percent of total retail sales.
 That's double its market share in 2005.

 Retail sales hit a record of $5.7 trillion in 2017, according to the U.S. Census.
 That's better than the prerecession high of $4.4 trillion spent in 2007.
 It's also a 42 percent increase from 2009's record low of $4.06 trillion.

 Retailing is undergoing two significant shifts.
 The first is technological, and the other a result of changes in consumer behavior.
 Stores that get both shifts will thrive.
 Retailers that don't will go the way of Circuit City, Borders, and Blockbusters.

 Although shoppers will never wholly abandon brick-and-mortar stores, they expect retailers to offer a convenient online alternative.
 Most stores are responding while still trying to get shoppers into their stores for pick-up of large items.
 They must use a combination of branding, service, and pricing to convince shoppers to get dressed, get in their cars and drive to pick up merchandise.
 As a result, retailers are less likely to build new stores.
 That hurts commercial real estate, neighborhood shopping centers, and jobs.

 Amazon Go is a brick-and-mortar store offered by the world's largest online retailer.